The Best Travel Backpacks For Women

 There are some great suitcase backpacks (a travel backpack opens like suitcase), that combine the two and even backpacks on wheels which are heavier than a standard backpack.
 Just find what works for you or have one of each and take whichever one is easier for a particular trip.

 The only downside is that backpacks can get heavy on your back and make you feel a bit uncomfortable in the heat during hot months.
 That’s why buying one of the best quality backpacks for travel instead of a flimsy solo tourist backpack is recommended.

 If you do decide to buy a backpack especially ladies backpacks, there are side loaders and top loaders.
 The top loaders are a rucksack backpack and are mainly popular for camping trips.
 Most travellers prefer a side loader travellers backpack that opens right up so you can see inside it.

 - Backpacks are easier to move around through obstructed streets or narrow pathways.

 - If there are cobblestones then wheeling a suitcase can be a problem.

 - If it’s crowded then a backpack is better than pulling a suitcase behind you.

 - No-one can just grab your backpack if it’s on your back so you may feel safer with your belongings.

-- If you have to walk up and down flights of stairs (hello Barcelona and Serbia), then having a bag strapped to your back is easier than lifting a heavy suitcase up six flights of stairs.
+- If you have to walk up and down flights of stairs (hello Barcelona and Belgrade), then choosing one of the best small backpacks for travel to strap to your back is easier than lifting a heavy suitcase up six flights of stairs.

 - There is no danger of your wheels breaking mid-trip.